-The company-specific production system (XPS) of Chrysler is the World Class Manufacturing (WCM) concept, developed by the Fiat Group in 2006.
-But, what exactly is the WCM?
+The company-specific production system (XPS) of Chrysler is the World Class Manufacturing (WCM) concept developed by the Fiat Group in 2006.
+But what exactly is the WCM?
 And, what does Chrysler see as keys to success in WCM?

-A few answers are given these days at the 4th annual Lean Management Journal Conference in Birmingham, UK: in his morning keynote, Mauro Pino—Vice President for vehicle assembly operations and the Head of World Class Manufacturing in the Chrysler Group—explains how Chrysler “achieves manufacturing excellence across the globe”.
+A few answers are given these days at the 4th annual Lean Management Journal Conference in Birmingham, UK: in his morning keynote, Mauro Pino—Vice President for vehicle assembly operations and the Head of World Class Manufacturing in the Chrysler Group—explains how Chrysler “achieves manufacturing excellence across the globe.”
 Pino stresses that “WCM is how we do our business.
 Period.”
 The presentation reminds me of the WCM factories I visited in Brazil, Spain and Sweden last year, all of which confirmed that WCM can be a powerful improvement system—if implemented seriously.
 Let’s take a closer look at the concept of WCM.

 The development of World Class Manufacturing

 WCM was developed by Fiat and partnering firms in 2005.
-Hajime Yamashina, Professor Emeritus at Kyoto Universty in Japan, played a key role.
+Hajime Yamashina, Professor Emeritus at Kyoto University in Japan, played a key role.
 (Note that the WCM concept of Fiat is not identical to Richard Schonberger’s famous book from 1986 with the same name).
-From the outset, all Fiat-group companies took part in the new journey towards operational excellence.
+From the outset, all Fiat group companies took part in the new journey towards operational excellence.
 Consequently, WCM was launched in Fiat’s automobile and powertrain divisions, in Maserati, in Lancia, in Alfa Romeo, and so on.
 The Fiat-owned companies CNH (manufacturer of Case agricultural equipment and New Holland tractors) and the truck- and engine manufacturer Iveco also use WCM as their XPS.
-In fact, today, companies as varied as the Royal Mail, Ariston (manufacturer of white goods), Unilever (consumer goods), Atlas Copco (industrial tools), Barilla (pasta) and 12 different transportation companies reportedly use the WCM concept.
+In fact, today, companies as varied as the Royal Mail, Ariston (manufacturer of white goods), Unilever (consumer goods), Atlas Copco (industrial tools), Barilla (pasta), and 12 different transportation companies reportedly use the WCM concept.

 The content of World Class Manufacturing